spin0 portfolio

 Early exploration

-- Since that line was only a few degrees off true east, I guessed the alignment would happen near the equinoxes.
+- I checked the direction of Mt.
+Hood from my viewing location using Google Maps, and since it was only a few degrees off true east, I guessed the alignment would happen near the equinoxes.

-- I wrote a small Python script to compare the bearing with the sunrise azimuth as a quick sanity check.
+- I wrote a small Python script to compare the bearing with the sunrise azimuth as a quick check.

 - The core idea was simple: compute the bearing from viewer to landmark, then for each day of the year compute the sunrise time and sun’s azimuth, and finally find the days where the azimuth is close to that bearing.